AdobeDocs/campaign-web.en/help/v8/workflows/activities/split.md

 >id="acw_orchestration_split_complement"
 >title="Split generate complement"
 >abstract="Once that you have configured all the subsets, you can select the remaining population that did not match any of the subsets and include them into an additional outbound transition.
 To do this, toggle on the **Generate complement** option."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_split_generatesubsets"
+>title="Generate all subsets in the same table"
+>abstract="Toggle on this option to group all the subsets into a single output transition."

 Follow these steps to configure the **Split** activity: